Ski Tour Breithorn

 Overview

-Short ascent, vast glacier fields, impressive high-altitude air: The Breithorn is the perfect introduction to the world of 4000-meter peaks.
+A short ascent, vast glaciated terrain, and the rarefied air of high altitude: the Breithorn is the perfect introduction to the world of the 4,000-metre peaks.

-The Breithorn is the ideal 4000-meter peak for ski tourers.
-Starting from the Klein Matterhorn, you find yourself in the midst of a gigantic glacier landscape.
-A moderate ascent takes you to the summit before the long descent to Zermatt begins.
-A day tour in the high mountains with an incomparable panorama.
+The Breithorn is an ideal first 4,000m summit for ski tourers.
+Starting from the Klein Matterhorn, you set off amid an immense glacier landscape.
+A moderately steep climb leads you to the summit, before the long ski descent down to Zermatt begins.
+A day trip in the high mountains with an incomparable panorama.

 Itinerary

-Meeting pointsAfter meeting in Zermatt, we take the cable car together to the Klein Matterhorn.
-Here, we are already surrounded by the impressive world of 4000-meter peaks.
+Meeting pointsAfter meeting in Zermatt, we take the cable car to the Klein Matterhorn.
+Here, we are already surrounded by the impressive world of 4000m peaks.

-We start with a gentle ascent over the Breithorn plateau.
-The thin air is quickly noticeable, so we proceed at a calm pace.
-The path to the summit ridge is technically easy but challenging due to its altitude.
+We start by crossing the Breithorn plateau.
+The thin air is quickly noticeable, so we move at a relaxed pace.
+The uptrack to the summit ridge is technically easy but challenging due to the altitude.

 At the highest point, we are rewarded with a spectacular panoramic view: Monte Rosa, Matterhorn, Weisshorn: the giants of the Alps within reach.

-After a short break, the long descent follows.
-First, we ski back over the plateau, then continue on the piste down to the valley in Zermatt.
+After a short break, the long ski descent follows.
+First, we ski back across the plateau, then continue on the piste down to the valley in Zermatt.
 A tour with a short ascent and an even longer descent comes to an end.

 Not included